vhscom/fetch-inject/README.md

 }]
 ```

-## Playground

-Try [Fetch Inject on CodePen](https://codepen.io/vhs/pen/MpVeOE?editors=0012) using the latest version available on CDN.

-Reference the [Use Cases](#use-cases) to get a feel for what it can do.

 ## Installing

 Fetch Inject is available on NPM and CDN.
 It ships in the following flavors: IIFE, UMD and ES6.